volt-software/Ichor/docs/01-GettingStarted.md

 ## Compiling Ichor

 Compiling is done through the help of CMake.
-Ichor requires at least gcc 11.3 (due to [this gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=95137)), clang 14 or MSVC 2022, and is tested with gcc 11.3, 12.1, clang 14, clang 15 and clang 16 and MSVC 2022.
+Ichor requires at least gcc 11.3 (due to [this gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=95137)), clang 15 or MSVC 2022, and is tested with gcc 11.3, 12.1, clang 15, clang 18 and MSVC 2022.

 The easiest is to build it with the provided Dockerfile: